Onassis Prizes honour world leading academics

 Onassis Prize for Shipping

-Three emeritus academics - Professors Ernst Frankel, Richard Goss and Arnljot Stromme Svendesn - share the 2012 Onassis Prize for Shipping.
+Two academics – Emeritus Professor Trevor Heaver and Dr Martin Stopford – share the 2015 Onassis Prize for Shipping.

 Dr Anthony Papadimitriou, President of the Onassis Public Benefit Foundation and Chairman of the panel of prize judges, said:

-"Onassis became famous in his lifetime, and after, for his mastery of the science and art of Shipping, Trade and Finance.
-The Onassis Foundation is proud to associate once more the name of its Founder with the Corporation of the City of London and the Costas Grammenos Center for Shipping Trade and Finance (City University) which respectively are world centres of the practice and academic study of these three entrepreneurship areas.
-This second edition of the Prizes is on an unparalleled level".
+“Onassis became famous in his lifetime, and after, for his mastery of the science and art of Shipping, Trade and Finance.
+The Onassis Foundation is proud to associate once more the name of its Founder with the Corporation of the City of London and the Costas Grammenos Center for Shipping Trade and Finance (City University London) which respectively are world centers of the practice and academic study of these three entrepreneurship areas.
+This third edition of the Prizes is on an unparalleled level”.

 The Onassis Public Benefit Foundation is named in honour of Alexander Onassis, son of the Greek shipping magnate Aristotle Onassis, who died in 1975.